Kansas City Cheesy Corn

 Making Kansas City Cheesy Corn:

 The recipe for Kansas City Cheesy Corn is super easy.
-Fry your bacon, remove.
-Add ham, remove.
+Fry your bacon, and remove it.
+Add ham, crisp it up, and remove.
 Dump off most of the drippings.
-Then add garlic, and let it cook til fragrant.
-Add milk, cream cheese, spices, some of the cheese.
+Then add garlic, and let it cook till fragrant.
+Add milk, cream cheese, spices, reserved ham, part of the bacon, and some of the cheese.
 Then in goes the corn to heat through.

 Now, you could stop there!
 It’s amazing at that point.
 But I just hafta go a bit overboard on everything.
 You could say I’m a little “extra.”

-I like to add half the corn to a greased cast iron skillet, then layer in little chunks of cheese.
+Add half the corn to a greased cast iron skillet, then layer in little chunks of cheese.
 They’ll melt and make the most amazing little “cheesy pulls.”
-Then in goes the rest of the corn mixture, it’s topped with more cheese and broiled.
-Garnish with green onion and bacon before serving.
+Then in goes the rest of the corn mixture, it’s topped with more cheese, and broiled.
+Garnish with green onion and remaining bacon before serving.

 What to Serve with Kansas City Cheesy Corn:

 This dish can be served anywhere you might think of serving creamed corn or scalloped corn.
 It is especially at home with barbecued or grilled foods.
 It makes a great decadent side for a steak dinner.
-I served mine with Instant Pot Brisket Burnt Ends (recipe coming soon) but it will be fab with my Poor Man’s Burnt Ends, too.
+I serve mine with my Poor Man’s Burnt Ends, too.

-This is an outstanding side for a special occasion meal, like Thanksgiving or Christmas.
-That is if your family will let you veer off of all their set-in-stone ideas!
+• This is an outstanding side for a special occasion meal, like Thanksgiving or Christmas, maybe doubled.
+That is, if your family will let you veer off of all their set-in-stone ideas!

-If you want to just dress up a simple dinner quickly, just make the recipe up to where you would put it in the skillet and serve it as is; a stovetop version so to speak.
+• If you want to dress up a simple dinner quickly, just make the recipe up to where you would put it in the skillet and serve it as is; a stovetop version, so to speak.

 Poor Man's Burnt Ends